digihunch/cloudkube/README.md

 # cloudkube

-Cloud Kube project is for Terraform templates to create secure, produciton grade Kubernetes clusters and relevant logging and monitoring stack in Azure and AWS.
+Cloud Kube project includes Terraform templates to create secure, scalable Kubernetes platforms with relevant logging and monitoring construct in Azure and AWS.
+It aims to serve as a baseline for production use.

-## Azure
+## Azure Kubernetes Service
-The template needs to run with a service principal with sufficient privilege, such as contributor of resource group, without excluding:
+The template needs to run by a service principal with sufficient privilege, such as an owner of a target resource group.
-- Microsoft.Authorization/*/Write
-- Microsoft.Authorization/*/Delete

 The following environment variables are expected for Terraform:
 - ARM_SUBSCRIPTION_ID
 - ARM_CLIENT_ID